MyStudio Kit Tutorial

 3. Flash: Turn your flash OFF

 4. Turn off other lights: Minimize or turn off any other lights (especially overhead lights) in the room before you begin taking photos.
-This will avoid the chance of stray shadows and other light bleeding in which will affect your white balance and/ or color.
+This will reduce the chance of stray shadows and other light bleeding which might affect your white balance and/ or color.

 5. White Balance: White Balance should be set to AWB (Auto).
 If you are more experienced and know how to do a Custom white balance, that will work even better, but AWB generally turns out fairly accurate results.
 An 18% gray card or Expodisc are other advanced options useful to customize white balance.